jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Lessons learned from taking thousands of multiple choice questions.

-# Train
+# Practice

-Only through practice on questions will you build your accuracy and endurance.
+Only through practice on questions will you improve your process, accuracy, endurance, and learn what's important.
 Do not passively read your review books and notes.
 You should jump into doing questions before you feel ready.
 If you wait until you feel ready, you’re too late.
 Questions sharpen contrasts, a key part of learning to differentiate diseases and disorders.
-Don’t wait until you’ve reviewed to start questions;
-consider the questions themselves part of the learning process.
+Don’t wait until you’ve reviewed to start questions; consider the questions themselves part of the learning process.
 Wrestling with a question and the immediate emotional and intellectual feedback of seeing the answer helps solidify the knowledge.

 Drilling on questions also helps you understand your own psychology.
 Recognize the signs that you’re tiring or getting sloppy, and learn to